Disposal of Mechanical Grease

 Auto repair establishments that generate waste oil are required to have an oil interceptor in working order and a waste oil tank for recycling.
 Proper disposal of waste auto antifreeze and gasoline is crucial.

 Commercial establishments are regulated through municipal by-laws regarding proper disposal into sanitary or storm drains.
-To read the City of Windsor's Sewer Use By-Law, visit Building and Planning By-laws.
+To read the City of Windsor's Sewer Use By-law, visit By-laws Online.

 Best Management Practices - Your Responsibilities: